How to conquer your admissions essay

 Student working at laptop

 Here at CSU, we’re not just looking for students who know how to sit through classes and ace exams.
-We want those that bring something unique to the table and add to an already vibrant place.
+We want students who bring something unique to the table and add to an already-vibrant place.

 You know it’s important and that fact alone can make it stressful.
-Don’t worry though — our admissions counselors have you covered.
-Use their top tips below to make your essay stand out.
+Don’t worry, though — our admissions counselors have you covered.
+Use their tips below to make your essay stand out.

 Getting personal can feel risky, especially if your topic includes details you wouldn’t normally share.
 Rest assured that we will respect and honor your story by keeping it private.